If It's for My Daughter, I'd Even Defeat a Demon Lord: Anime

 An anime television series adaptation was announced on February 20, 2019.
 The series was animated by Maho Film, with Takeyuki Yanase directing the series and Takao Yoshioka handling series composition.
 Miyako Nishida, Toshihide Masudate, and Kaho Deguchi designed the characters.
 The series aired from July 4 to September 19, 2019 on Tokyo MX, BS11, GYT, and J:COM TV.
-It has been licensed for simulcast on Crunchyroll outside Asia, Muse Communication licensed the series in Southeast Asia and South Asia.
+Crunchyroll streamed the series outside of Asia.
+Muse Communication licensed the series in Southeast Asia and South Asia.
 The series ran for 12 episodes.
 Kanon Takao performed the series' opening theme song "I'm With You", while Nobuhiko Okamoto performed the series' ending theme song "This is Yūsha, but Zannen?!"
 (This is 勇者, but 残念!?).

 Reception

 The light novel and manga series together have over 500,000 volumes in print.
+In 2017, the manga adaptation was ranked 17th at the third Next Manga Awards in the web category.
 The light novel series ranked tenth in 2018 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, in the tankōbon category.